-This fact sheet provides a synopsis and an approximate chronology of significant public laws pertaining to the national chemical demilitarization program in general, and the Assembled Chemical Weapons Alternatives (ACWA) program in particular.
+This fact sheet provides a synopsis and an approximate chronology of significant public laws pertaining to the national chemical demilitarization program in general, and the Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, in particular.
 For an indexed verbatim extract of each law, please refer to the ACWA Legislative Index.

 National Chemical Demilitarization Program – The Department of Defense Authorization Act, 1986 (Public Law 99-145) directs the Secretary of Defense to carry out the destruction of the national chemical weapons stockpile.
 It is to be accomplished in such a manner as to ensure the maximum protection of the environment, the general public and the workforce.
 Responsibility for carrying out the program is given to the U.S. Army and is to be directed by a general officer or civilian equivalent.

-Evaluation of Alternative Technologies – The National Defense Authorization Act for Fiscal Year 1993 (Public Law 102-484) directs the Army, in conjunction with the National Research Council (now the National Academies of Sciences, Engineering, and Medicine), to report on chemical weapons destruction technologies that might serve as an alternative to incineration technology.
-If an alternative technology could meet the stockpile destruction deadline at a low-volume site (five percent or less of the national stockpile) and was found to be significantly safer and equally or more cost-effective than incineration, then such a technology could be pursued at both low-volume and other stockpile sites upon notification of Congress of the intent to do so.
+Evaluation of Alternative Technologies – The National Defense Authorization Act for Fiscal Year 1993 (Public Law 102-484) directs the U.S. Army, in conjunction with the National Research Council, now the National Academies of Sciences, Engineering and Medicine, to report on chemical weapons destruction technologies that might serve as an alternative to incineration technology.
+If an alternative technology could meet the stockpile destruction deadline at a low-volume site, 5% or less of the national stockpile, and was found to be significantly safer and equally or more cost-effective than incineration, then such a technology could be pursued at both low-volume and other stockpile sites upon notification of Congress of the intent to do so.

-Chemical Demilitarization Citizens’ Advisory Commissions – The National Defense Authorization Act for Fiscal Year 1993 (Public Law 102-484) directs the Army to establish Chemical Demilitarization Citizens’ Advisory Commissions in stockpile states and specifies their function, membership and meeting frequency.
+Chemical Demilitarization Citizens’ Advisory Commissions – The National Defense Authorization Act for Fiscal Year 1993 (Public Law 102-484) directs the U.S. Army to establish Chemical Demilitarization Citizens’ Advisory Commissions in stockpile states and specifies their function, membership and meeting frequency.
 The National Defense Authorization Act for Fiscal Year 1996 (Public Law 104-106) authorizes government funding of commission travel when performed at Army invitation.
-The Duncan Hunter National Defense Authorization Act for Fiscal Year 2009 (Public Law 110-417) transfers responsibility and travel funding for the commissions in Colorado and Kentucky to the Assembled Chemical Weapons Alternatives program.
+The Duncan Hunter National Defense Authorization Act for Fiscal Year 2009 (Public Law 110-417) transfers responsibility and travel funding for the commissions in Colorado and Kentucky to the ACWA program.

 Prohibition on Transportation of Chemical Stockpile Weapons – The National Defense Authorization Act for Fiscal Year 1995 (Public Law 103-337) prohibits the transportation of chemical stockpile weapons across state lines.

-The Assembled Chemical Weapons Alternatives (ACWA) Program – The Omnibus Consolidated Appropriations Act, 1997 (Public Law 104-208) provides funding to the Secretary of Defense for the establishment of a pilot program to identify and demonstrate at least two alternatives to incineration for the destruction of assembled chemical weapons (chemical agent configured in explosive projectiles and rockets) for possible application to the stockpiles at Pueblo, Colorado, and Richmond, Kentucky.
+The Assembled Chemical Weapons Alternatives (ACWA) Program – The Omnibus Consolidated Appropriations Act, 1997 (Public Law 104-208) provides funding to the Secretary of Defense for the establishment of a pilot program to identify and demonstrate at least two alternatives to incineration for the destruction of assembled chemical weapons, or chemical agent configured in explosive projectiles and rockets, for possible application to the stockpile located in Pueblo, Colorado, and near Richmond, Kentucky.
 This legislation stipulates several key points: that a program manager not previously associated with incineration be assigned to lead the program; that all technology demonstrated meets or exceeds federal and state safety and environmental standards; that annual reports be sent to Congress detailing the program’s activities; and, that any contracts to construct incineration facilities in Colorado or Kentucky be held for a minimum of 180 days following the submission of a report to Congress detailing the effectiveness of those alternative technologies identified and demonstrated by the program.